 The permeability coefficient (Papp) is calculated from the following equation:

-Where dQ/dt is the rate of permeation of the drug across the cells, C0 is the donor compartment concentration at time zero and A is the area of the cell monolayer.
+Where dQ/dt is the rate of permeation of the drug across the cells, C0 is the donor concentration at time zero and A is the area of the cell monolayer.

 An efflux ratio is calculated from the mean apical to basolateral (A-B) Papp data and basolateral to apical (B-A) Papp data.